JerAguilon/C-Levenberg-Marquardt-Solver/README.md

 # Lightweight Levenberg Marquardt

 This is a malloc-free Levenberg-Marquardt optimizer for nonlinear least squares regression.
-This means that heap objects ar enever allocated during the optimization phase.
+This means that heap objects are never allocated during the optimization phase.
 It comes with a demonstration fitting an arbitrary nonlinear function.
 This is a subproject for [GTSAM](https://bitbucket.org/gtborg/gtsam/), a smoothing and mapping library as a part of my undergraduate research.